 [Minamiaizu Town, Fukushima Prefecture] Dozens of brides walk around in long-sleeved kimonos with their hair tied up in Bunkin Takashimada.
 Aizu Tajima Gion Festival is known for its gorgeous bride procession.

-The place name Tajima is said to have originated in mythological times when a god appeared from a small island in the rice fields and changed the name of the town, which was previously called Hino-machi, to Tajima.
+The place name Tajima is said to have originated in mythological times when a god appeared from a small island in the rice fields of the area, and the town, which had been called Hinomachi, changed its name to Tajima.
 The people called this god "Tadeuga Daimyojin," and it was enshrined as the main deity of Tadeuga Shrine, the guardian deity of Tajima.

 “Aizu Tajima Gion Festival” started in the early Kamakura period